simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 ### Data Migration and Integration

 Data migration and integration is a critical step in the upgrade process.
-It involves transferring data from the legacy system to the new system and ensuring that it is seamlessly integrated.
+It involves transferring data from the legacy system to the new system and ensuring that it is smoothly integrated.
 Here are some key considerations for successful data migration and integration:

 * **Data mapping**: Before migrating data, it is important to map out the structure and format of the data in the legacy system and determine how it will be transformed and mapped to the new system.
 * **Data cleansing**: Legacy systems often contain outdated or redundant data.
 You need to clean and validate the data before migrating it to the new system to ensure data integrity.